BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 plot(data[:,5])
 ```

-Use this code in spyder or in a Jupyter notebook
+Use this code in spyder or in a Jupyter notebook.
+A detailed version notebook of this script can be seen at [LoadFile_steps.ipynb](/detailed/LoadFile_steps.ipynb)
 ![bar](images/bitalinobar.jpg)
 ## 3 Process a signal <a name="process"></a>